surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Format on :</b> Specify a measure field on which you want to apply format.

-- <b>Value</b> Specify a value to measure the condition.
+- <b>Value :</b> Specify a value to measure the condition.

-- <b>BG (background color)</b> Select the background color for the data which is retrieved using condition.
+- <b>BG (background color) :</b> Select the background color for the data which is retrieved using condition.

-- <b>Font</b> Select the font color for the data retrieved based on condition applied.
+- <b>Font :</b> Select the font color for the data retrieved based on condition applied.

    - Choose a color using drop down menu.